Kyriosity/read-write/README+/pencraft/README+/essays/README+/rec/LN-view.md

 &nbsp; &nbsp; <sup>📜</sup> <samp>Long before NoSQL became mainstream.</samp>\
 &nbsp; &nbsp; <sup>⭐</sup> <samp>Emphasized for rare ease, versatility, productivity, and robustness.
 Besides synchronizing DBs it allowed us to seamlessly use/develop LN offline, guarantee messaging, and merge design much simpler than in Git or TFS.</samp>\
 &nbsp; &nbsp; <sup>💰</sup> <samp>For a $3.5 billion - not a big deal nowadays, while made well before the 2000s when IT procurements had skyrocketed.</samp>\
-&nbsp; &nbsp; <sup>🍦</sup> <samp>It's not a top secret that IBM's cold shoulder urged many top Lotus engineers to leave.</samp>
+&nbsp; &nbsp; <sup>🍦</sup> <samp>It's not a top secret that IBM's cold shoulder urged many top Lotus contributors to leave.</samp>

 ## Postsriptum.
 Alternative history

-Notes had enough outdated and weak sides to surrender to the rival from Redmond (WA), but let's dream up how "surviving" LN could look.
+Notes had enough outdated and weak facets to surrender to the rival from Redmond (WA), but let's dream up how "surviving" LN could look.

 + **Storage as a sound object-relational model over IBM DB2**\
 Instead of an enclosed and specific Notes Storage Facility (NSF)<sup>💿</sup>